 There are also estate planning tools that are important during the life of the estate creator.
 Documents like power of attorney and living wills allow a person to ensure their wishes are adhered to when it comes to their medical care.
 This is the case even when that person is no longer able to make their own medical decisions.
 A trusted attorney with Apple Payne Law in Kernersville will explain all the tools available in the estate planning process.

 Every step of the estate planning process in Kernersville is important.
 From reviewing your goals to selecting beneficiaries, it is important to avoid any errors during every aspect of this process.
-Reach out to a seasoned lawyer at Apple Payne Law for assistance with your estate.
+Contact Apple Payne Law for assistance working through the estate planning process.